 Blow Gun: In Revolution, one of the barbarian tribes you can encounter has a spokesman who threatens you with a blow gun.

-The icon on the Culture Bomb button in Civilization V (without expansion packs) is a Cartoon Bomb.
+The icon on the Culture Bomb button in vanilla V (it was removed in the expansions) is a Cartoon Bomb.

 Chaos Architecture: In I through IV, cities radically change their layouts over time as new buildings/wonders are added, often shifting around the existing wonders to make room.
 V makes it a little more realistic by only showing the city itself expanding without being close enough to see the actual buildings, and wonders remain in one place for the entire game.

-Fairly common in Civilization V, and recently the dialogue was updated to show when the AI does it.
-Once you've been at war with a player, you can expect it to happen again just after the peace treaty expires, even if they've been acting friendly and forgiving.
+Chronic Backstabbing Disorder: Fairly common in V, and recently the dialogue was updated to show when the AI does it.
+Once you've been at war with them, you can expect another one just after the peace treaty expires, even if they've been acting friendly and forgiving.
 And if you liberate a capital for a defeated AI, they will often denounce you just a few turns later... although they are still forced to vote for you in an UN Vote.

 In II the foreign adviser occasionally suggests the player do this to the other nations.

-Comic Book Time: In addition to an extreme case of Video Game Time (it's possible for a battle's outcome to change due to a forest suddenly growing around the defenders), named characters (civilization leaders and Great People) are immortal, and change appearance to suit the era.
-Also, in the Civ II "thingy" Test Of Time, you may notice that in extended original the time changes from 100s of years to singular over the course of 3000 B.C. to 1900 A.D.
-Makes you worry that it takes 1000 years to build A BARRACKS early game where a CITY in the late game takes only a few YEARS TO SET UP.
-EVERY.
-LAST.
-BUILDING.
-Worrying.
+In addition to an extreme case of Video Game Time (it's possible for a battle's outcome to change due to a forest suddenly growing around the defenders), named characters (civilization leaders and Great People) are immortal, and change appearance to suit the era (except in V).

 The Computer Shall Taunt You: If another civilization considers itself superior to you, they'll let you know it, and they can be quite smug and condescending.